How Many Miles Is A 12k

 2. Perfect Your Pacing Strategy: Pacing is crucial in a 12K race.
 Starting too fast can lead to early fatigue, while starting too slow can leave you with untapped energy at the end.
 Practice running at your target race pace during training runs to develop a sense of how it feels.
 Use a GPS watch or running app to monitor your pace and make adjustments as needed.

-Test your gear during training runs to ensure that it doesn't cause any chafing or discomfort.
+Test your gear during training runs to check that it doesn't cause any chafing or discomfort.
 If you're running in cold weather, dress in layers so you can adjust your clothing as needed.
 Remember that the right gear can make a big difference in your overall race experience.

 FAQ About the 12K